ibm-watson-data-lab/seti_at_ibm/science_goals.md

 The ATA DAQ software, [SonATA](https://github.com/setiQuest/SonATA) data acquisition system software, makes subsequent observations of the same RA/DEC celestial location after detecting a signal.
 The SonATA software uses it's own signal classification methodology.
-However, if real-time signal classification can be improved, the ATA woudl spend less time observing where no signal exists, and more time where a real signal is present.
+However, if real-time signal classification can be improved, the ATA would spend less time observing where no signal exists, and more time where a real signal is present.

 An accurate ML model, trained from previously taken data, could provide a better signal classifier